-EDF is supporting adoption of a European Maritime and Fisheries Fund (EMFF) that will help the EU achieve environmental, social and economic sustainability goals for the fishing industry.
+EDF is supporting the adoption of a European Maritime and Fisheries Fund (EMFF) that will help the EU achieve environmentally, socially and economically sustainable goals for the fishing industry.

 SEASALT fisheries design: aligning economic and environmental incentives

-Rights-based management works to align environmental and economic incentives to find viable solutions for both fish populations and fishing communities.
-EDF refers to this kind of fishery management as a catch share, which is designed using the “SEASALT” approach.
+Rights-based management (RBM) works to find viable solutions for fish populations and fishing communities alike, by aligning environmental and economic incentives.
+EDF recommends designing rights-based management systems using the “SEASALT” approach.

 Collaboration and learning amongst fishermen internationally

-Our focus in working with fishermen and stakeholders is grounded in scientific analysis and participation in hands-on workshops with the industry and other eNGOs to ensure that the reformed CFP returns results: sustainably managed European fisheries, beginning now.
+Our focus when working with fishermen and stakeholders is grounded in scientific analysis and participation in hands-on industry workshops to ensure that the reformed CFP returns tangible results.